putriimnida/putriimnida/README.md

-👋 Hello, I'm Putri, a future Bioinformatician/Genome Analyst! 👩‍💻🧬
+Hello!
+I'm Putri, a Bioinformatics Engineer intern

-🔍 Currently delving into the emerging world of Genomics as a passionate novice

-💻 Let's decode the mysteries of life together!
+I work with R, Nextflow, and Galaxy as a passionate beginner Let's decode the mysteries of the human genome! 🧬 💻

 <!---
 putriimnida/putriimnida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.